Samudyata/samudyata_projects/Trash-Collection-Ro-Boat/README.md

 ## 📌 Project Overview

 🌊 **Problem**
-Water pollution—particularly plastic waste—is escalating globally.
+Water pollution is escalating globally.
 Much of this waste floats and accumulates near shorelines, posing environmental and health threats.

 🚤 **Solution**
 We developed a smart, semi-autonomous robot boat that: